starapor/starapor.github.io/_posts/2011-07-08-experience-report-branch-by-feature.markdown

 categories: design
 ---

-I have been made aware of some negative responses to <a href="http://martinfowler.com/" title="Martin Fowler" target="_blank">Martin Fowler</a> & <a href="http://mikemason.ca/blog/" target="_blank">Mike Mason</a>'s <a href="http://www.thoughtworks.com/perspectives/30-06-2011-continuous-delivery">discussion on Branch By Feature</a>.
+I have been made aware of some negative responses to [Martin Fowler](http://martinfowler.com/) and [Mike Mason's](http://mikemason.ca/blog/) discussion on [Branch By Feature](http://www.thoughtworks.com/perspectives/30-06-2011-continuous-delivery).

 Perhaps unsurprisingly, I agree with Martin & Mike's view on branching.
 I have been on several projects that have adopted various strategies like branching by features, feature toggling & branching by abstraction so I have personal history to back up what others say about branching.
 But, the argument goes that that was when we were using source control systems that made branching and merging difficult and painful, like CVS, subversion and Perforce.
 This is true.
 But on my last client, we used git and branch by feature.
 This is my experience working in this way....

 At my last client, we used started by using Git and branch-by-feature[1].
 Features would take anywhere from 1 day to 5 days to complete.
 At the end of the feature, it would be merged back to master (having been good little girls and boys and continuously merging from master ...that is CI isn't it???)[2], pushed and then CI would trigger.

 Guess what happened - tests on CI would fail because CI was running a bigger suite of tests than our cmd line.
 Ok, so we didn't have CI running on the branch, but really - what harm did it do?
 So you had to spend a little extra time fixing those tests....we're not buying that whole "you're not really doing CI" argument.
 Branch by Feature is cool - look - you can clearly see which changes relate to a story and you can back them all out if you need to.